-- Stage 2 When there has been a SICR, the lifetime ECL is determined with reference to the financial asset's lifetime PD and the lifetime losses associated with that PD, adjusted for forward-looking information.
-The Trust assesses whether there has been a SICR since initial recognition based on qualitative, quantitative, and reasonable and supportable forward-looking information that includes significant management judgement.
-Use of alternative criteria could result in significant changes to the timing and amount of ECL to be recognised.
-Lifetime ECL considers the expected behaviour of the asset as well as forward looking macro-economic forecasts.
-Stage 2 also includes facilities where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3 This includes financial assets that are deemed to be credit impaired, which generally correspond to the APRA definition of default and include exposures that are at least 90 days past due.
+- Stage 3 - This includes financial assets that are deemed to be credit impaired, which generally correspond to the APRA definition of default and include exposures that are at least 90 days past due.
 The provision is also equivalent to the lifetime ECL.
 Financial assets in Stage 3 will have a collective provision determined by the ECL model, although some loans are individually covered by a specific provision.
 A specific provision is calculated based on estimated future cash flows discounted to their present value, net of any collateral held against that financial asset.